brandur/sorg/content/fragments/smartphones-eye.md

 ---
-title: The Rise of the Smartphone's Eye
+title: The rise of the smartphone's eye
 published_at: 2017-03-31T18:04:30Z
 image: /assets/fragments/smartphones-eye/under-the-bridge.jpg
 hook: Musings on the accelerating development of smartphone